-Decatur completes purchase of United Methodist Children’s HomeThe former United Methodist Children's Home in Decatur.
+Decatur completes purchase of United Methodist Children’s HomeThe former United Methodist Children's Home campus in Decatur.
 Photo by Dan Whisenhunt

 It’s official.
 The city of Decatur now owns the 77-acre campus of the United Methodist Children’s home.